Aeroluna/LunaCoopMod/README.md

   - Warp in Destroyer charges take 100% longer to accrue.
   - Warp in Destroyer charges max reduced by 50%.

-Typically when using the Death Fleet or playing P3, you would end up with a lot of visual clutter of bouncing beams that do 0.5 damage to zergling with +1 armor.
-Reducing the amount of Destroyers active but making them more impactful should better match the visual intensity of their bouncing attack.
+Typically when using the Death Fleet or playing P3, you would end up with a lot of visual clutter of bouncing beams that end up doing 0.5 damage to a Zergling that has +1 armor.
+Reducing the amount of active Destroyers but making them more impactful should better match the visual intensity of their bouncing attack.

 - Increased Vanguard attack count from 8 to 16.
 - Reduced Vanguard range by 1.5.